Back To Search Results

 B. A licensee shall not be required to comply with a summary suspension or restriction of a license until notice has been served in accordance with procedures established in board rules or the licensee has actualknowledge of an order of suspension or restriction, whichever occurs first.

-C. A licensee whose license is suspended or restricted pursuant to this section shall be entitled to a hearing before the board pursuant to the Uniform Licensing Act within fifteen days from the date the licensee requestsa hearing.
+C. A licensee whose license is suspended or restricted pursuant to this section shall be entitled to a hearing before the board pursuant to the Uniform Licensing Act within 15 days from the date the licensee requestsa hearing.

 A. the practice of osteopathic medicine or an attempt to practice osteopathic medicine without a license;

-B. A person who practices osteopathic medicine across state lines or who attempts to practice osteopathic medicine across state lines without first complying with the provisions of the Osteopathic Medicine Act andwithout being the holder of a telemedicine license entitling the person to practice osteopathic medicine across state lines is guilty of a fourth degree felony.
+B. A person who practices osteopathic medicine across state lines or who attempts to practice osteopathic medicine across state lines without first complying with the provisions of the Osteopathic Medicine Act andwithout being the holder of a telemedicine license entitling the person to practice osteopathic medicine across state lines is guilty of a fourth-degree felony.

 61-10-17.
 Records.
 (Repealed effective July 1, 2022.)The board shall keep a record, which shall be open to all proper parties for inspection at all reasonable times, of its proceedings relating to the issuance, refusal, renewal, suspension or revocation of licenses to practice in accordance with the Osteopathic Medicine Act.
-This record shall also contain the name, place of business and residence, the date and the number of the license of every osteopathic physician and osteopathic physician assistant licensed under the Osteopathic Medicine Act.61-10-18.
+This record shall also contain the name, place of business, and residence, as well as the date and the number of the license of every osteopathic physician and osteopathic physician assistant licensed under the Osteopathic Medicine Act.61-10-18.
 No additional power conferred on prior licensees.
 (Repealed effective July 1, 2022.)Nothing contained in the Osteopathic Medicine Act shall be construed as conferring any powers or authority not previously vested in osteopathic physicians or osteopathic physician assistants who hold licenses to practice osteopathic medicine under any pre-existing law or regulation unless such licensees are likewise licensed under the provisions of the Osteopathic Medicine Act.

 61-10-19.
 Renewal of license; certificate; fee.
 (Repealed effective July 1, 2022.)A. All osteopathic physicians legally licensed to practice osteopathic medicine in this state shall, on or before July 1 of the third year after first-time licensure or the last licensure renewal, submit proof of completion of continuing education requirements as required by the board and pay to the secretary of the board a triennial renewal fee as provided in Section 61-10-6.1 NMSA 1978 for the renewal of a license to practice osteopathic medicine.
 Upon payment of fees and proof of completion of continuing education requirements, the board shall issue a certificate of triennial renewal of license.